List of named trains in Victoria: Food-and-drink experience trains

 Many of Victoria's preserved railway groups operate dining trains on a regular basis, ranging from annually to daily.
 Examples include the Ale trains on the Mornington and Victorian Goldfields lines, the Luncheon and Night Train specials on Puffing Billy and the Q Train and Blues Train on the Queenscliff line.

 Silver Streak

 The Silver Streak operates from Daylesford station on the first Saturday of each month, using preserved railmotor 40DRC.
 It offers finger foods, drinks and live music.

 Melbourne Limited

 The Melbourne Limited was a steam-hauled luxury train that operated between 1985 and 1987.
 It used steam locomotive R766 and carriages from the South Australian Railways' steel fleet, refurbished, repainted and named after Victorian lakes.

+Michael Wansey and Peter Cleaves of Newcastle, New South Wales had secured funding to revive the already-defunct train, in the form of a loan from the Victorian Government, and expected to operate the train in conjunction with the SS South Steyne docked at Station Pier and a Douglas DC-3 aircraft based at Essendon Airport.

 Murder/Mystery-themed trains

 Many of Victoria's preserved railway groups operate themed murder/mystery specials around late October each year.

 Southern Cross Express

 The Southern Cross Express was the successor to the above-mentioned Melbourne Limited, which had previously been operated by Steam Age.
+The carriages were planned for conversion to standard gauge and worked from Melbourne to Sydney, returning via Canberra, with the first trip planned for October 1987.
+However, one early train ran on the broad gauge from Spencer Street to Swan Hill on 8 August 1987 (returning the following day), with engine R766 and consist Avoca-501-502-707-604-605-713-D337.